OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 ![AI Security Threats and controls - GenAI trained or finetuned](/images/threatscontrols-genainotready.png)

 ### Threat model with controls - GenAI as-is
-Below diagram restricts the threats and controls to Generative AI only, for situations in which the model is used **as-is** by the organization.
-Several threats still exist but they are the responsibility of the model provider.
-Nevertheless, the organization using the model should take the risks into account and gain assurance about them from the provider.
+Below diagram restricts the threats and controls to Generative AI only where the model is used **as-is** by the organization.
+The provider (e.g. OpenAI) has done the training/finetuning.
+Therefore, some threats are the responsibility of the model provider (sensitive/copyrighted data, manipulation at the provider).
+Nevertheless, the organization that uses the model should take these risks into account and gain assurance about them from the provider.

 ![AI Security Threats and controls - GenAI as-is](/images/threatscontrols-readymodel.png)